davidtraum/assistant/README.md

 ## 1. About
 This python program uses googles voice recognition to understand voice commands in the background.
 It can be used to start tasks, search things on the internet and much more.
 It can be used on your desktop pc, as well as on a raspberry pi or a comparable system.
+The requirements are only a microphone and internet connection.

 ## 2. Setup
 After downloading the repository you need to install the python library dependencies.
 Those are: